A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: Propagation of Simple Units

 We established how localization of a simple unit at two spacetime points $A$ and $B$ affects the relative significance of all compatible indistinguishable paths.
 We defined the relative significance of going from $A$ to $B$ and finally we imposed an ordering on the relative significance of distinct choices of the pair of points $(A,B)$.
 The interplay of indistinguishability and equivalence naturally led to a representation of the likelihood $P(A,B)$ of propagating from $A$ to $B$ as the square of the module of a complex number.

 \begin{remark} The description of simple units by their internal time and its phase representation is reminiscent of the description of light propagation suggested in \cite{Feynman1}, with its stress on stopwatches associated to photons paths.
 However, the dependence of probability amplitudes from elapsed time in the photon detection is not a fundamental characteristic of the physics of photons.
 It is rather a consequence of the excitation and decaying processes of atoms involved in emitting and detecting the photons themselves \cite[Section~4]{Field1}, \cite{Field2}.
-We also note that the framework of simple units does not apply to photons in its current form, but only to nonzero rest mass elementary particles. \end{remark}
+We also note that the framework of simple units does not apply to photons in its current form, but rather to elementary particles of nonzero rest mass. \end{remark}